Starling research shows the biggest barrier to switching remains a lack of choice in the market.

 Of all the measures considered as part of the investigation, the CMA emphasises the transformational opportunity presented by the development and implementation of an open API banking standard.

 This is not new news however, with Payment Services Directive 2 (PSD2) having been adopted into European law at the end of 2015, with a mandated two-year implementation timetable.
-For more information on the customer benefits of PSD2, read our blog post.

 The CMA’s proposals also include new measures targeted at overdrafts, with a particular focus on users of unarranged overdrafts; they state in 2014, £1.2 billion of banks’ revenues came from unarranged overdraft charges.